cw25/opencpu_service_ci_tutorial/README.md

 [1] 4.428571
 ```

-Awesome, it works!
+It works!
 But wait, it redirected me!
 I wound up at `http://localhost:8004/ocpu/tmp/x074d9e56cf/R/.val/print`.
-In production, I'd want JSON output instead.
-Edit the URL and try ``http://localhost:8004/ocpu/tmp/x074d9e56cf/R/.val/json`.
+To use this as a service, I'd want JSON output instead.
+Edit the URL and try `http://localhost:8004/ocpu/tmp/x074d9e56cf/R/.val/json`.
 You should see the same data presented as JSON.

 This is all great for testing, but what about production?
 We don't want to hit the service twice for every request.
 Ideally, we would just send a single `POST` request to the endpoint we want, and get a JSON payload back without ever seeing those temporary IDs.
 In that case, we would send our `POST` request directly to: `http://localhost:8004/ocpu/library/stringstats/R/getMeanWordLength/json`